vipulnaik/diet-exercise-health/logs/vision-checklist-log.md

   - [x] Right eye only
   - NOTE: I didn't use intersections but I did an equivalent distance and I also did the opposite side of the street.

-## 2025-10-13 onward
+## 2025-10-13

-I am skipping test set (3) (peripheral vision) and will do that in the December round.

-### Outdoor vision test (to be done at every execution)

-- Functional long distance vision test: Verify that I can read a license plate for first parked car across the street when at intersection, assuming that the parked car leaves space for one car to allow turns (and see how much earlier I can read the license plate)
-  - [ ] Both eyes
-  - [ ] Left eye only
-  - [ ] Right eye only
+I ended up doing only test set (1).
+I didn't do the outdoor vision test (that I should have done).
+I was also thinking of doing test set (2) (medium distance vision) but didn't get around to it, so the effective plan is to do test set (2) and the outdoor vision test in December, then test set (3) (peripheral vision) and the outdoor vision test in February 2026, after which I can settle into a 6-month cadence for each test set.

 ### (1) Short distance vision (executed 2025-10-13)